mehdihadeli/awesome-software-architecture/docs/architectural-patterns/cqrs.md

 - [yang-xiaodong/eShopOnContainers](https://github.com/yang-xiaodong/eShopOnContainers) - Replace eShopOnContainers EventBus with CAP
 - [ddd-by-examples/all-things-cqrs](https://github.com/ddd-by-examples/all-things-cqrs) - Comprehensive guide to a couple of possible ways of synchronizing two states with Spring tools.
 Synchronization is shown by separating command and queries in a simple CQRS application.
 - [DarekModzelewski/Contoso-University-DDD](https://github.com/DarekModzelewski/Contoso-University-DDD)
+- [dimatrubca/book-exchange-app](https://github.com/dimatrubca/book-exchange-app) - BookExchangeApp is a fully functioning application that allows users to exchange books, earn and buy points, and receive recomendations based on the rated books